- Original research

 Synthesis of phenytoin precursor

 The synthesis of azidodiphenylacetamide 3, as described previously by Hohenlohe-Oehringen , started from 2-bromo-2,2-diphenylacetonitrile followed by an azidation reaction to yield the crucial intermediate 2-azido-2,2-diphenylacetonitrile.
 However, in our hands, this intermediate could not be synthesized.
 Attempts to obtain 3 via the corresponding methylester or by first introducing an amide function were also unsuccessful as the subsequent conversion to the azide failed.
 Finally, 3 was synthesized in three reaction steps starting from aminodiphenylacetic acid 1 and diazo-transfer from triflyl azide to form azidodiphenylacetic acid 2.
 Next, the amidation was performed by conversion to 2-azido-2,2-diphenylacetyl chloride, and subsequent treatment with ammonia gave azidodiphenylacetamide 3 in an overall yield of 57% after purification by flash column chromatography, which is shown in Scheme 1.

 Production of [11C]CO

 11C]phenytoin was synthesized by carbonylation of 3 using 11C]CO.
 Although it has been reported that heated zinc can reduce 11C]CO2 to 11C]CO, this reaction did not work in our lab .
 A possible explanation could be the use of 0.5% oxygen in the target gas, which is a factor 10 higher than used previously [24, 36].
 To circumvent potential deactivation of zinc by rapid oxidation, a column containing silica gel (100/120 mesh) was implemented to chromatographically purify 11C]CO2.
 Retention of 11C]CO2 strongly depended on the mass percentage of water in the silica gel with less water resulting in a longer retention time, as depicted in Figure 2.
 On the other hand, molecular oxygen has little retention on silica gel, enabling the removal of O2 by discarding the effluent prior to the 11C]CO2 fraction.

 By testing silica gel with different moisture contents, it was verified that the reduction proceeded reliably when 11C]CO2 eluted from the column between 4 to 9 min, while shorter or longer retention times resulted in permanent deactivation of the zinc.
 The optimum water content in the silica gel was determined to be 5 mass% of water.
 These observations did not support the assumption that O2 was the direct cause of zinc deactivation.
 A second possibility could be that the high O2 concentration in the target gas led to formation of nitrogen oxides during irradiation [37, 38], which in turn caused the deactivation of zinc .
 Among all nitrogen oxides, N2O is the most likely candidate to cause zinc deactivation based in part on its oxidizing properties.
 In addition, it is difficult to remove as it has similar chromatographic behavior as CO2 on silica gel, including peak broadening and increasing retention time with decreasing water content in the silica gel, as reported by Gamo et al. .
 While the exact reason for the deactivation of zinc needs to be clarified in future studies, the silica gel column purification facilitated practical use of zinc in the 11C]CO synthesis.
 Typically, the zinc column needed to be replenished after seven to ten syntheses.

 Synthesis of [11C]phenytoin

 The synthesis of 11C]phenytoin was performed in a high-pressure autoclave according to the general method developed by Kihlberg et al. .
 Use of the high-pressure method provided an efficient way of transferring the minute amount of 11C]CO into the reaction solution and to circumvent low incorporation yields associated with poor solubility of 11C]CO.

 Several rhodium catalyst complexes were explored during optimization of the [11C]phenytoin synthesis.
 The commercially available Wilkinson’s catalyst gave [11C]phenytoin in low yields, up to 4%, and generally poor conversion of [11C]CO to nonvolatile products.
 Next, the catalytic activity of complexes formed from chloro(1,5-cyclooctadiene)rhodium(I) dimer (Rh(cod)2) and with rhodium(II) acetate dimer, which are depicted in Figure 3, was explored.

 These rhodium sources were utilized in combination with three different phosphine ligands (Figure 4): triphenylphosphine, 1,2-bis(diphenylphosphino)ethane and 1,3-bis(diphenylphosphino)propane (DPPP).
 DPPE gave the best results of these three phosphines when combined with Rh(cod)2, with yields up to 22% and an average radiochemical yield of 11 ± 10%, but with poor reproducibility.
 Both DPPP and triphenylphosphine gave lower yields.

 Next, rhodium(II) acetate dimer was investigated, and again, DPPE gave better results than DPPP and triphenylphosphine.
 In addition, yields proved to be more reproducible compared with Rh(cod)2.
 Preheating the reaction mixture improved both yield and reproducibility.
 The optimal amount of precursor 3 seemed to be around 17 μmol.
 A decrease in this amount led to a decrease in yield, while an increase did not improve the yield (Table 2).

 By varying the ratio of rhodium acetate dimer to DPPE, the optimum was found to be between 1.2 and 1.6 (Table 3).
 In addition, the effect of catalyst load was investigated.
 The optimum was obtained for 0.7 to 0.9 μmol rhodium acetate dimer and 1.7 to 2.3 μmol DPPE.

 A reaction time of 5 min was deemed sufficient as longer times did not increase the yield.
 The reaction performed best at 120°C. No improvement was seen for higher temperatures, and the yield dropped to 4% at 80°C and to 9% at 100°C. Dimethylformamide was also attempted as a solvent but gave no yield.

 After these optimization steps, rhodium acetate dimer in combination with DPPE gave reliable yields of 19% to 27%, as illustrated in Scheme 2.
 The (optimal) reaction conditions used were 16 to 18 μmol 3, 0.7 to 0.9 μmol rhodium acetate dimer and 1.7 to 2.3 μmol DPPE, in 400 μmol THF at 120°C for 5 min under a pressure of 250 bar for 5 min to yield 22 ± 4% decay-corrected (1 to 2 GBq) [11C]phenytoin with a specific activity of 277 ± 67 GBq μmol−1 at end of synthesis (EOS).
 It should be noted that via the loop, in practice, 200 μL out of the 400-μL precursor solution was added to the micro-autoclave.

-Purification of [11C]phenytoin was performed by preparative HPLC using method A. The retention times of [11C]phenytoin and precursor 3 were approximately 8 and 18 min, respectively, as shown in Figure
+Purification of [11C]phenytoin was performed by preparative HPLC using method A. The retention times of [11C]phenytoin and precursor 3 were approximately 8 and 18 min, respectively, as shown in Figure 5.

 The standard method for removing the HPLC eluent is solid-phase extraction with commercially available cartridges.
 Several cartridges were tested: the Waters C18 plus, tC-18, C-18 light and C8, the ion exchange columns PS-OH and PS-HCO3 from Machery-Nagel (Düren, Germany), the Alltech SAX and the OASIS HLB (Waters Corp., Milford, MA, USA).
 Except for the PS-HCO3, however, all these cartridges suffered from either poor trapping, poor recovery or low reproducibility.
 Although the PS-HCO3 cartridge showed good trapping and good elution with acidic ethanol, an impurity, however, co-eluted with [11C]phenytoin, making this cartridge unsuitable for radiopharmaceutical production.
 As solid-phase extraction proved to be troublesome, the HPLC solvent was removed by means of a vortex evaporator (PET Evap, Scansys Laboratortechnik).
 The HPLC fraction containing [11C]phenytoin was transferred into the PET Evap, which was heated to 60°C. Evaporation was facilitated by a high flow of N2 gas.
 When collection of HPLC fractions was complete, the transfer line to the PET Evap was rinsed with 5 mL of water to recover the remaining [11C]phenytoin.
 Two minutes after the HPLC fraction was collected, evaporation was complete.
 Heating of the PET Evap was switched off; the N2 flow was reduced, and the product was washed out of the PET Evap with 10 mL PBS buffer in saline.
 After passing over a sterile filter (Millex GV, Millipore), the final product ready for injection was obtained in a yield of 22 ± 4%, decay-corrected (1 to 2 GBq), and a specific activity of 277 ± 67 GBq·μmol−1 at EOS with a total synthesis time of approximately 35 min.
 The radiochemical purity was ≥98%, and no visible UV peaks were observed in the analytical HPLC chromatogram.